 - 1. Maintaining a visual or physical proximity to the victim. - 2.
 Approaching or confronting the victim. - 3.
 Appearing at the victim's workplace or contacting the victim's employer or coworkers. - 4.
 Appearing at the victim's home or contacting the victim's neighbors. - 5.
-Entering property owned, leased, or occupied by the victim. - Contacting the victim by telephone or causing the victim's telephone or any other person's telephone to ring repeatedly or continuously, regardless of whether a conversation ensues. - 7.
-6m.
+Entering property owned, leased, or occupied by the victim. - 6.
+Contacting the victim by telephone, text message, electronic message, electronic mail, or other means of electronic communication or causing the victim's telephone or electronic device or any other person's telephone or electronic device to ring or generate notifications repeatedly or continuously, regardless of whether a conversation ensues. - 6m.
 Photographing, videotaping, audiotaping, or, through any other electronic means, monitoring or recording the activities of the victim.
-This
+This subdivision applies regardless of where the act occurs.